Southampton-RSG/2015-09-17-southampton/prerequisites.md

 ## During the workshop

-We will make use of this etherpad during the workshop (Etherpad allows a group to edit documents online collaboratively in real-time).
+We will make use of the etherpad during the workshop (Etherpad allows a group to edit documents online collaboratively in real-time).
 Please use this to keep collaborative notes and ask (and answer!) each others questions.